 Inline Editing is a new technology introduced in CKEditor 4 that allows you to select any editable element on the page and edit it in-place.
-As a result, the editor can be used to edit pages that look just like the final page.
+As a result, the editor can be used to edit content that looks just like the final page.

 It is a total WYSIWYG experience, because not only the edited content looks like the final outcome, but also the page and the context where the content is placed is the real one.

 To try it out, see the demo on the official CKEditor site.

 Inline editing is a true WYSIWYG experience and on the contrary to classic editing, the styles that are used for edited content come directly from the document stylesheet.
 This means that inline editors ignore default CKEditor content styles provided through the CKEDITOR.config.contentsCss configuration option and use the styles from the page that CKEditor is rendered on.

 Enabling Inline Editing

 Inline Editing is enabled directly on HTML elements through the HTML5